 - Our N1 rebuild was the sixth nest, although we kept the name N1.
 Why start sticking to an accurate long count nest number now?

 As followers know, nature threw a real monkey wrench in the works in the spring of 2022!
-A Canada goose couple adopted N2B and produced five goslings, and a new pair of eagles started working on our N1 rebuild.
-We saw at least four separate eagles at and around the N1 nest in March.
+A Canada goose couple adopted N2B and produced five goslings, and a new pair of eagles adopted our N1 rebuild.
+We saw at least four eagles at and around N1 in March.
 By early April, we were regularly seeing just one pair.
-The Decorah Hatchery had divided into two territories: one at the hatchery and the other behind Walmart.
+The hatchery territory had divided.
+A new pair of eagles were were working on N1 and Mom and DM2 were nesting along the Upper Iowa river behind Walmart.
 So:

 - N3 was actually the first nest on the Walmart territory, not the sixth nest on the hatchery territory.
 Which makes N1 the fifth nest, not the sixth nest.
-We’re sticking with N1.
+But we’re sticking with N1.

 - Mom and DM2 were the second female and male eagles on the hatchery territory, but the first eagles on the Walmart territory.